 Both 'Chipworks' in the UK, and 'Fido' in Ireland are interested in participating in a online trade registration validation and check system.
-In the case of both registries we are ready to integrate official breeder registration / licence numbers within the current data file structure and we have developed IT systems that allow for information checks to validate online advertisements.
+In the case of both registries we are ready to integrate official breeder registration / licence

-Finbarr Heslin, Director of Fido (Irish-government licenced I&R database) and Director of Chipworks (UK-government approved I&R database), UK Animal welfare and the quality of our advertisements in the animal market have been the highest priority for us for years: we have already introduced a number of measures, some pointing the way, and we are not tired of pushing ahead vigorously with the fight against the illegal puppy trade.
+Finbarr Heslin, Director of Fido (Irish-government licenced I&R database) and Director of Chipworks (UK-government approved I&R database), UK

+Animal welfare and the quality of our advertisements in the animal market have been the highest priority for us for years: we have already introduced a number of measures, some pointing the way, and we are not tired of pushing ahead vigorously with the fight against the illegal puppy trade.
 The logical consequence can therefore only be to follow FOUR PAWS' idea of complete traceability in the online puppy trade and to actively participate in shaping it.
 Together, with our alliance partner VDH, the Verband für das Deutsche Hundewesen, we will therefore implement the Model Solution and thus form a strong alliance: as a market leader in serious online pet transfers and as part of a national media group, we also see the obligation to promote this topic socio-politically, and to establish the Model Solution of FOUR PAWS as a perspective standard, and to persuade the politicians to support us consistently in our efforts against illegal activities.